 Don’t forget, if you can’t adopt you might be able to foster, there’s plenty of kitties that need temporary homes where they’ll be loved and cared for.

 Hopefully, you’ll also know how to choose the best kitty to fit into your home with the few pointers I’ve given you; age, health, personality, and reactions.
 All the factors that go into finding the right cat for you.

-Then later, if you want to do more for your local shelter, you can always get involved with helping that shelter out, be it with time, money, or lending a hand wherever they need you most.
+Remember, you can always get involved with helping that shelter out.
+Be it with time, money, or lending a hand wherever they need you most.

 So, congratulations on making the choice to adopt, I wish you many happy years or purr-fection together!